Doctor of Dental Surgery (DDS)

 Information regarding the DAT and registration is available from the Canadian Dental Association website.

-Note: the DDS and Dental Hygiene programs require different assessments.
-If you are applying to both programs, you will need to complete the required assessment for each program.
+Important: the DDS and Dental Hygiene programs require different Casper assessments.
+If you are applying to both programs, ensure you complete the correct assessment for each.

-Casper test results must be submitted to the Admissions Office by January 1 of the year admission is sought.
-Note: scores can only be used for the current application period.
+The Casper test results must be received by January 2 in the year admission is sought.
+Note: scores are only valid for the current application period.

-The Faculty of Medicine & Dentistry at the University of Alberta values diversity in our entering Doctor of Dental Surgery class.
-The Personal Experiences section gives you the opportunity to highlight the life experiences that you feel will enhance your application.
+The Mike Petryk School of Dentistry values diversity in our entering DDS class.
+The Personal Experiences section provides you the opportunity to highlight the life experiences that you feel will enhance your application.

 Submission of the Personal Experiences forms is mandatory.
-If you do not submit any of the forms by the deadline, your application will be closed.
+If you do not submit any forms by the deadline, your application will be closed.

 The Personal Experiences section is comprised of four subsections: